 “How wrong the conservatives and their hawks are,” López Obrador tweeted on November 2.
 Referencing the 1913 assassination of progressive President Francisco Madero, who had been a leader of the Mexican Revolution, AMLO wrote, “Now is different.”

-“Another coup d’état will now be allowed,” he declared.
+“Another coup d’état won’t be allowed,” he declared.

 Ahora es distinto.
 Aunque son otras realidades y no debe caerse en la simplicidad de las comparaciones, la transformación que encabezo cuenta con el respaldo de una mayoría libre y consciente, justa y amante de la legalidad y de la paz, que no permitiría otro golpe de Estado.